carsong24/cs2serverAdminPanel/README.md

 Very simple for now.
 Simply just hosts the app locally on port 3000.

-  - cs2 server commands you probably want to know
-  - Figured these are probably all anyone needs for this.
+  - cs2 server commands you probably want to know, Figured these are probably all anyone needs for this.

 --------------------------